Kaelygon/Lacertocyon-plumocrista/README.md

 ### [Late Cretaceous](https://en.wikipedia.org/wiki/Cretaceous) 100-66 mya
 **Genus: Palutherium (Marsh beast)**
-- Early Lacertheriformes diverged during the late Cretaceous period from the Eutheria clade.
+- **Early Lacertheriformes** split from the Eutheria clade during the late Cretaceous.
 - Palutherium was a small semi-aquatic otter- or shrew-like species that had a mixed diet, consisting of insects and fruits.
 - Their venom developed from modified salivary glands, making them poisonous if eaten by a predator.
 - Like many small mammals, the early predecessors of Lacertocyon were nocturnal to avoid competition with dinosaurs.